luanngominh/meme/README.md

 # `meme` project

 ## Basic utilities

-Install common tool to system
+Install common tool to debian or based on debian distro.
+In `inventory/group_vars/all.yml`, copy_source_list'value is False, which mean will use source list on your own.
+Change to True if you want to use project'source list.
 - [x] add sources list
 - [x] upgrade system
 - [x] vim